MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Create an **Auto Apply Drivers** step, which you can add to a task sequence.

 ### [New-CMTSStepCaptureNetworkSettings](New-CMTSStepCaptureNetworkSettings.md)
-Create an **Capture Network Settings** step, which you can add to a task sequence.
+Create a **Capture Network Settings** step, which you can add to a task sequence.

 ### [New-CMTSStepCaptureSystemImage](New-CMTSStepCaptureSystemImage.md)
-Create an **Capture OS Image** step, which you can add to a task sequence.
+Create a **Capture OS Image** step, which you can add to a task sequence.

 ### [New-CMTSStepCaptureUserState](New-CMTSStepCaptureUserState.md)
-Create an **Capture User State** step, which you can add to a task sequence.
+Create a **Capture User State** step, which you can add to a task sequence.

 ### [New-CMTSStepCaptureWindowsSettings](New-CMTSStepCaptureWindowsSettings.md)
-Create an **Capture Windows Settings** step, which you can add to a task sequence.
+Create a **Capture Windows Settings** step, which you can add to a task sequence.

 ### [New-CMTSStepConditionFile](New-CMTSStepConditionFile.md)
-Creates a t s step condition file.
+Create a _file properties_ condition for a task sequence step.

 ### [New-CMTSStepConditionFolder](New-CMTSStepConditionFolder.md)
-Creates a t s step condition folder.
+Create a _folder properties_ condition for a task sequence step.

 ### [New-CMTSStepConditionIfStatement](New-CMTSStepConditionIfStatement.md)
-Creates a t s step condition if statement.
+Create an _if statement_ condition for a task sequence step.

 ### [New-CMTSStepConditionOperatingSystem](New-CMTSStepConditionOperatingSystem.md)
-Creates a t s step condition operating system.
+Create an _OS version_ condition for a task sequence step.

 ### [New-CMTSStepConditionOperatingSystemLanguage](New-CMTSStepConditionOperatingSystemLanguage.md)
-{{ Fill in the Synopsis }}
+Create an _OS language_ condition for a task sequence step.

 ### [New-CMTSStepConditionQueryWmi](New-CMTSStepConditionQueryWmi.md)
-Create a WMI query condition for a task sequence step.
+Create a _WMI query_ condition for a task sequence step.

 ### [New-CMTSStepConditionRegistry](New-CMTSStepConditionRegistry.md)
-Creates a t s step condition registry.
+Create a _registry setting_ condition for a task sequence step.

 ### [New-CMTSStepConditionSoftware](New-CMTSStepConditionSoftware.md)
-Creates a t s step condition software.
+Create an _installed software_ condition for a task sequence step.

 ### [New-CMTSStepConditionVariable](New-CMTSStepConditionVariable.md)
-Create a condition variable on a task sequence step.
+Create a _task sequence variable_ condition for a task sequence step.

 ### [New-CMTSStepConnectNetworkFolder](New-CMTSStepConnectNetworkFolder.md)
-Create an **Connect To Network Folder** step, which you can add to a task sequence.
+Create a **Connect To Network Folder** step, which you can add to a task sequence.

 ### [New-CMTSStepConvertDisk](New-CMTSStepConvertDisk.md)
 {{ Fill in the Synopsis }}

 ### [New-CMTSStepDisableBitLocker](New-CMTSStepDisableBitLocker.md)
-Create an **Disable BitLocker** step, which you can add to a task sequence.
+Create a **Disable BitLocker** step, which you can add to a task sequence.

 ### [New-CMTSStepDownloadPackageContent](New-CMTSStepDownloadPackageContent.md)
-Create an **Download Package Content** step, which you can add to a task sequence.
+Create a **Download Package Content** step, which you can add to a task sequence.

 ### [New-CMTSStepEnableBitLocker](New-CMTSStepEnableBitLocker.md)
 Create an **Enable BitLocker** step, which you can add to a task sequence.